-- 9.1 Notwithstanding the Municipality's Credit Control Policy, a debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - 9.1.1 The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - 9.1.2 The current monthly amount must be paid in full; and - 9.1.3 The written agreement has to be signed on behalf of the Municipality by a duly authorised officer together with the account holder.
-The original signed agreement must be kept in the office and a copy may be handed over to the account holder: - 9.2 In order to determine monthly instalments, a comprehensive statement of income and expenditure, may be required from the debtor and reviewed by a treasury official.
+- 9.1 Notwithstanding the Municipality's Credit Control Policy, a debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - 9.1.1 The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments;

+- 9.1.2 The current monthly amount must be paid in full; and - 9.1.3 The written agreement has to be signed on behalf of the Municipality by a duly authorised officer together with the account holder.
+The original signed agreement must be kept in the office and a copy may be handed over to the account holder; - 9.2 In order to determine monthly instalments, a comprehensive statement of income and expenditure, may be required from the debtor and reviewed by a treasury official.
 To ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer, taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - 9.3 Due to ineffective / non implementation of credit control measures in the past, the majority of household consumers have accumulated significant arrear amounts and that these consumers are not in a position to pay off these arrear amounts in full together with their current monthly accounts.
 In order to improve the current payment levels from consumers the Council of Moqhaka Local Municipality may resolve to implement special incentives to address the arrear debt. - 9.4 There will be incentives attended to in line with write off limitation.
-The incentive will be considered and a once-off discount will be given to the account holders settling their accounts which are older than 90 days as follows: - Discount of 10% for settlement of debt between R 3 000 to R 15 000 - Discount of 20% for settlement of debt between R 15 001 and R 30 000 - Discount of 30% for settlement of debt between R 30 001 and R 50 000 - Discount of 40% for settlement of debt between R 50 001 and R 150 000 - Discount of 50% for settlement of debt between R 150 001 and more writing if there are not enough funds to complete the transfer of ownership, but must be in a position to pay the calculated amounts in full.
+The incentive will be considered and a once-off discount will be given to the account holders settling their accounts which are older than 90 days as follows: - Discount of 10% for settlement of debt between R 3 000 to R 15 000 - Discount of 20% for settlement of debt between R 15 001 and R 30 000 - Discount of 30% for settlement of debt between R 30 001 and R 50 000 - Discount of 40% for settlement of debt between R 50 001 and R 150 000 - Discount of 50% for settlement of debt between R 150 001 and more

-Whenever practical, the Chief Financial Officer or the Revenue Manager may use the interest as an incentive for a write off.
+Whenever practical, the Chief Financial Officer or the Revenue Manager may use the interest as an incentive for a write off or additional to the incentive amount.